joakim077/Kubernetes-Project-01/README.md

 ## Install nginx ingress controller
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.9.4/deploy/static/provider/cloud/deploy.yaml

-An ELB will be created Copy add A Record for your Domain
+An ELB will be created and you will get either IP or DNS add A (IP) or CNAME (DNS) record for you domain

 kubectl apply -f cluster_issuer.yaml
 kubectl apply -f certificate